 What he said happened is that he heard music — the little hairs stood up on his arms and neck as he heard the music of the synagogue.

 This very dignified, beautiful minor key music would come to his mind.
 It was almost like the Big Bang of Leonard because he was 15 years old when this happened and that was the same year he bought his first acoustic guitar."

 Leonard, the tortured artist

-Sylvie Simmons' interview has been edited and condensed.
+Sylvie Simmons' comments have been edited for length and clarity.